pr1gramm-media-center/client/README.md

-# frontend
+# client
-the frontend for the pr1gramm client
+the pr1gramm client